 "No Contact with Victim" (provision in the order of supervision)

-If ordered by the Court or Florida Parole Commission, this condition prohibits the offender from having any contact with the victim (even through a third party).
+If ordered by the Court or Florida Commission on Offender Review, this condition prohibits the offender from having any contact with the victim (even through a third party).
 This includes verbal, physical, direct and indirect contact including phone calls, letters, e-mail messages, frequenting places known to be frequented by the victim, driving by their residence or employment site, etc.

 The Probation Officer notifies the victim via letter of this condition, and requests the victim to inform the officer of any contact initiated by the offender, in order to protect the victim and to enforce this condition of supervision.